In page navigation

 As with all assets, trading Ethereum is not guaranteed to make you money and you can make losses.
 This is why it is important to study the ins and outs of Ethereum trading to improve your chances of success.
 We recommend to use stop-loss orders to limit the size of your loss on those occasions when you guess wrong.

 Ethereum is safe to trade in the sense that it is a legitimate asset, but as with any trading activity there are risks to consider when buying and selling Ether.
-Ethereum and other cryptocurrencies have also been extremely volatile during the first half of 2020, in keeping with the volatility of stocks and other financial markets.
+Ethereum and other cryptocurrencies have also been extremely volatile during the first quarter of 2022, in keeping with the volatility of stocks and other financial markets.
 Of course, volatility can also equal opportunity, when an asset acts in a fast-moving, volatile way during an uptrend.